dridi/cashpack/README.rst

 This goal overrides all the others.
 Code clarity prevails over other goals unless numbers show that optimizations are required.
 Because of the natural indirection created by an event-driven approach (it leads to the fifth circle of the callback hell) accidental complexity should be kept to a minimum.
-There is also almost no documentation other than this README.

 1. Maintain no state besides the dynamic table